-This idea can be applied to any form of art, if your art does not reflect the society or culture the observer is currently experiencing or has experienced, they will most likely struggle to derive the intended meaning or message.
-Filmmakers rely on the fact that most humans have similar enough experiences due to development in similar societies and cultures.
-Even though each experience someone has is subjective, being a part of the same or similar culture/society can allow the subjective experience of two individuals to be similar or at least similar enough.
+This idea can be found in any form of art, if your art does not reflect the society or culture the observer is currently experiencing or has experienced, they will most likely struggle to derive the enough experiences due to development in similar societies.
+Even though each experience one has is subjective, being a part of the same or similar culture can allow the subjective experience of two individuals to be similar.
 This also means that filmmakers need to keep up with the development and changes in society.
-Keeping up with these changes can help ensure a cinematographer that the intended meaning the audience derives from their film is coherent and understood in the context of the culture that surrounds the audience.
-If a filmmaker can keep up with cultural/societal values, it allows the audience to get more invested in the plot and connect with the characters because there is an "impression of reality being experienced by the spectator" (Metz, 1991).
-This concept is very prominent in the work done by Christian Metz, a film theorist and semiotician, whose theories, and concepts we will revisit in depth later in the paper.
-In Metz's novel Film language: A Semiotics of the Cinema (1991), he touches on this very idea of a film appealing to all the spectator's senses, influencing the perspective in which they view the film:
+Keeping up with these changes can help ensure a cinemaphotographer that the intended meaning the audience derives from their film is coherent and understood in the context of the culture that surrounds the audience.
+If a filmmaker can keep up with cultural values, it allows the audience to get more invested in the plot and connect with the characters because there is an "impression of reality being experienced by the spectator" (Metz, 1991).
+This idea is very prominent in the work done by Christian Metz, a film theorist and semiotician, whose theories and concepts we will revisit later in the paper.
+In Metz's novel Film language: A Semiotics of the Cinema (1991), he touches on this very idea of a film appealing to all the senses of the spectator, influencing the perspective in which they view the film.

 "One of the most important of the many problems in film theory is that of the impression of reality experienced by the spectator.
-Films give us the feeling that we are witnessing an almost real spectacle to a much greater extent, as Albert Laffay has noted, than does a novel, a play, or a figurative painting.
-Films release a mechanism of affective and perceptual participation in the spectator (one is almost never totally bored by a movie).

-They spontaneously appeal to his sense of belief never, of course, entirely, but more intensely than do the other arts, and occasionally films are, even in the absolute, very convincing.
+Films give us the feeling that we are witnessing an almost real spectacle- to a much greater extent, as Albert Laffay has noted, than does a novel, a play, or a figurative painting Films release a mechanism of affective and perceptual participation in the spectator (one is almost never totally bored by a movie).
+They spontaneously appeal to his sense of belief-never, of course, entirely, but more intensely than do the other arts, and occasionally films are, even in the absolute, very convincing.
 They speak to us with the accents of true evidence, using the argument that "It is so."
 With ease they make the kind of statements a linguist would call fully assertive and which, moreover, are usually taken at face value."
 (P.4)

-Metz makes apparent how wonderful of an experience a film can create for the audience watching and is something that no other form of art does justice like a motion picture.
-The idea that "films release a mechanism of affective and perceptual participation in the spectator" is what allows filmmakers to influence the mental embodied cognitive processes and representations within its viewers (Metz, 1991).
-All the aspects that lock the spectator in, keeping them on the edge of their seat and unaware of any surroundings because it feels as if they have stepped into a new reality, are designed in a particular way by the film's producer.
+Metz makes apparent how wonderful of an experience a film can create for the audience, and is something that no other form of art does justice like a motion picture.
+The idea that "films release a mechanism of affective and perceptual participation in the spectator" is what allows filmmakers to influence the mental processes and representations within its viewers (Metz,).
+All the aspects that lock the spectator in, keeping them on the edge of their seat and unaware of any surroundings because it feels as if they have stepped into a new reality, are designed in a particular way by the producer.
 The way in which this all occurs is what we will be discussing throughout the sections following the introduction.